Dexter Gordon: The 1950s

-During the 1950s, Gordon's recorded output and live appearances declined as heroin addiction and legal troubles took their toll.
+During the 1950s, Gordon's recording output and live appearances declined as heroin addiction and legal troubles took their toll.
 Gordon made a concert appearance with Wardell Gray in February 1952 (The Chase, The Steeplechase, Take the A Train, Robbins Nest, Stardust) and appeared as a sideman in a session led by Gray in June 1952 (The Rubiyat, Jungle Jungle Jump, Citizen's Bop, My Kinda Love).
-After an incarceration at Chino Prison from 1953 to 1955, he recorded the albums Daddy Plays the Horn and Dexter Blows Hot and Cool in 1955 and played as a sideman on the Stan Levey album, This Time the Drum's on Me.
+After incarceration at Chino Prison, from 1953 to 1955, he recorded the albums Daddy Plays the Horn and Dexter Blows Hot and Cool in 1955 and played as a sideman on the Stan Levey album This Time the Drum's on Me.
 The latter part of the decade saw him in and out of prison until his final release from Folsom Prison in 1959.
-He was one of the initial sax players for the Onzy Matthews big band in 1959, along with Curtis Amy.
-Gordon continued to champion Matthews' band after he left Los Angeles for New York, but left for Europe before getting a chance to record with that band.
+He was one of the initial saxophone players for the Onzy Matthews big band in 1959, along with Curtis Amy.
+Gordon continued to champion Matthews's band after he left Los Angeles for New York, but left for Europe before getting a chance to record with that band.
 He recorded The Resurgence of Dexter Gordon in 1960.
-His recordings from the mid-1950s onward document a meander into a smooth West Coast style that lacked the impact of his bebop era recordings or his subsequent Blue Note recordings.
+His recordings from the mid-1950s onward document a meander into a smooth, West Coast style that lacked the impact of his bebop-era recordings or his subsequent Blue Note recordings.

 The decade saw Gordon's first entry into the world of drama.
 He appeared as a member (uncredited) of Art Hazzard's band in the film Young Man with a Horn (1950).
 He appeared in an uncredited and overdubbed role as a member of a prison band in the movie Unchained, filmed inside Chino.
 Gordon was a saxophonist performing Freddie Redd's music for the Los Angeles production of Jack Gelber's play The Connection in 1960, replacing Jackie McLean.
-He contributed two compositions, Ernie's Tune and I Want More to the score and later recorded them for his album Dexter Calling....
+He contributed two compositions, Ernie's Tune and I Want More to the score and later recorded them for his album Dexter Calling..., in 1962.